The Adaptive $\tau$-Lasso: Robustness and Oracle Properties: Consistency and Oracle Properties

 \textit{Proof:} See the Supplemental Material.\\

-\textit{Remark 5:} Theorem 4 ensures that under relatively mild conditions, the adaptive $\tau$-Lasso estimator applied to data with predictors corresponding to the true non-zero coefficients has the same asymptotic distribution as the unregularized $\tau$-estimator, provided regularization parameters decay at appropriate rates specified in Theorem 4.
+\textit{Remark 5:} Theorem 4 ensures that under relatively mild conditions, the adaptive $\tau$-Lasso estimator has the same asymptotic distribution for the coefficient estimates of the true non-zero components as the unregularized $\tau$-estimator applied only to data with predictors corresponding to true non-zero coefficients, provided that regularization parameters decay at appropriate rates specified in Theorem 4.
 The efficiency under normal errors is controlled by the fraction term in the covariance matrix, which reflects the influences of the error distribution and $\psi$-function.\\